 American Bridge is also part of the JV constructing the new Tappan Zee Bridge over the Hudson River in New York.
 This project includes twin 15,800’ structures with cable stay channel spans.
 The foundations include over 1,000 steel pipe piles up to 350’ in depth, precast tub pilecap structures in the approaches, and mainspan pilecaps constructed of precast segments stitched together and lowered in a synchronous jacking process.
 The steel superstructure for the long approaches was designed to enable assembly line fabrication of repetitive and easily transportable 60-120′ girders.
 The JV receives these components in a specially prepared yard about 100 miles upriver, where it assembles them into two or three-girder segments of up to 410’ in length complete with mechanical and electrical installations.
 The segments, weighing in excess of 1,100 tons, are then floated downriver and erected with the same shearleg crane used in the construction of the San Francisco Oakland Bay Bridge Self-Anchored Suspension Span project.

-Another unique project underway by American Bridge is the pedestrian arch bridges that are part of the Horseshoe Project in Dallas.
-These twin, 1,100’ true arch bridges reach a height of 287’, and are being erected on the same falsework sections used for the struts in the Las Vegas High Roller.
+Another unique project by American Bridge is the pedestrian arch bridges that are part of the Horseshoe Project in Dallas.
+These twin, 1,100’ true arch bridges reach a height of 287’, and were erected on the same falsework sections used for the struts in the Las Vegas High Roller.

 In 2014, American Bridge began the Angus L. Macdonald Bridge Suspended Spans Deck Replacement project in Halifax, Nova Scotia, known locally as “The Big Lift.”
 The project involves a complete replacement of the bridge’s suspended spans, while keeping it operational – making this only the second time this type of project has ever been completed (the first was also completed by AB on the Lions Gate Bridge in 2002).
 The work for this 762-meter suspension bridge involves the replacement of the superstructure in 46 segments; eight on the Dartmouth Side Span, 22 in the Main Span, and 16 on the Halifax Side Span.